mattmakai/fullstackpython.com/source/content/pages/03-deployment/0311-wsgi-servers.markdown

 ## WSGI servers learning checklist
 <i class="fa fa-check-square-o"></i>
-Understand that WSGI is a standard specification for applications and servers to implement.
+Understand that WSGI is a standard Python specification for applications and servers to implement.

 <i class="fa fa-check-square-o"></i>
 Pick a WSGI server based on available documentation and tutorials.
 Green